AI meeting notes, agendas & action items in your tools Try free

 Dana Doswell, Head of Business Development at Sidepart and Founder of Dozzy Inc, shares her approach to remote work.

-Avatar Shannon Maloney
+Avatar of Shannon Maloney Shannon Maloney

 Meet Dana Doswell: Her own boss and founder of an entirely remote company.
 Learn how she’s building two businesses from the comforts of coffee shops and her own kitchen.